dataloop-ai-apps/pipeline-templates/labeling_workflow/microtasks_pipeline/README.md

 Each annotator and QA tester needs to focus only on a specific aspect of the task, thus increasing efficiency and accuracy.

-Remember to take advantage of Dataloop’s powerful [pipeline nodes](https://dataloop.ai/docs/pipeline-nodes) to modify this template to best fit your needs.
+Remember to take advantage of DDOE’s powerful [pipeline nodes](https://dataloop.ai/docs/pipeline-nodes) to modify this template to best fit your needs.

 ## Installation